The Complete Guide to Choosing Google Play ASO Keywords

 So take it easy and just focus on learning the app optimization process.
 Luckily, it can be broken down into three simple steps.
 This post will show you exactly what they are and how you can follow along with your app.

 Keep in mind that this lesson is purely about how to select the right keywords for your app.
-Testing and further app optimization are covered in our other Google Play posts.
+Testing and further app optimization (from your app icon to your Play Store video) are also covered in this post on how to optimize your Android listing.

 We wanted to keep this guide as simple and actionable as possible.